Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 - Dump the current state to a file and / or dissassemble a binary.
 - Some way to control everything and get useful output.

-Wow, that's a bunch.
+That's a bunch.

 The first concern is control.
-With this I'd be adding a lot more commands to my command switch statements.
-As there are two of them, one in the shell and one in the program, I'd need to put my debug commands in both places.
+With this I'd be adding a lot more commands to my twinned command switch statements.
+As there are two of them, one in the shell and one in the program, I'd potentially need to teach both of them about the upcoming debug commands.

 I'm allergic to duplicated work, so I stopped and had a think.
 What I needed is a single place to control input and output.
 This task fell to the outer shell.

 The command loop would now be be tasked to read in a line of input, then decide if it's a shell command, a debug command or a game command.
-To continue seperating duties, I removed all console output and worked an output buffer into `Synacore9000()`, making it fully I/O agnostic.
+To continue seperating, I removed all console input and output and worked an output buffer into `Synacore9000()`, making it I/O agnostic.
 I chose to implement the output buffer as a queue.
 A `List()` *should* return text in the order it is added.
 A `Queue()` *guarentees* the order and comes with the bonus of built in removal.

 ```csharp
 case 19:         // out: 19 a    write the character represented by ascii code <a> to the terminal